Check out this page for regular updates on things such as:

-With the departure from the nest of my eldest son we have converted his bedroom to an office/sewing room.
-Then with some clever rearrangement of my existing studio (read garage!!)
+With the departure from the nest of my youngest son we have converted his bedroom to an office/sewing room.
+Then with some clever rearrangement of my existing studio (ie garage!!)
 I have been able to install a second Gammill computerised Long Arm Quilting Machine.

-With the implementation of this second machine I am able to improve my throughput of quilts by having one machine quilting edge-to-edge designs while I work on the more complex and time-consuming custom quilts.
+With the implementation of this second machine I am able to improve my throughput of quilts by having one machine quilting edge-to-edge designs while I work on my own personal quilts.

 Installing new shelving allows me to display an even bigger range of backing fabric as well as a selection of fat quarters and other important accessories for my customers to choose from.